David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Qualitative Results

-\paragraph{Detailed Quantitative Evaluations Metrics} To quantitatively evaluate the performances of the generators trained with different alignment settings, we compare our generators elaborately with other open-sourced models that are either based on SD1.5 diffusion models or larger models such as SDXL.
+\paragraph{Evaluation Details} To quantitatively evaluate the performances of the one-step model trained with different alignment settings, we compare our generators elaborately with other 1024$\times$1024 resolution open-sourced models that are either based on SDXL diffusion models or larger models such as FLUX-dev and SD 3.5 large.
 For all models, we compute four standard scores: the Image Reward~\citep{xu2023imagereward}, the Aesthetic Score~\citep{laionaes}, the PickScore\citep{pickscore}, and the CLIP score\citep{radford2021learning}.
-Since most existing literature tests the human preference scores with different prompts which are possibly not available, to make a fair comparison, in our experiment, we fix 1k prompts from the COCO-2017~\citep{lin2014microsoft} validation dataset and intensively evaluate a wide range of existing open-sourced models as SiD-LSG~\citep{zhou2024long}, SDXL-Turbo~\citep{sauer2023adversarial}, Latent Consistency Model (LCM)~\citep{luo2023latent}, Hyper-SD~\citep{ren2024hyper}, SDXL-Lightning~\citep{lin2024sdxl}, Trajectory Consistency Model (TCD)~\citep{zheng2024trajectory}, PeReflow~\citep{yan2024perflow}, InstaFLow\citep{liu2023instaflow}, Diffusion DPO\citep{wallace2024diffusion}, etc. All models are tested with the same prompts and the same computing devices.
+Since most existing literature tests the human preference scores with different prompts which are possibly not available, to make a fair comparison, in our experiment, we use 30k prompts from the COCO-2014~\citep{lin2014microsoft} validation dataset and intensively evaluate a wide range of existing open-sourced models.
+All models are tested with the same prompts and the same computing devices.

-Besides the COCO prompts, we also evaluate generators with open-sourced models with Human Preference Score v2.0 (HPSv2.0)~\citep{wu2023human} over their benchmark prompts.
+Besides the COCO prompts, we also evaluate one-step models with open-sourced models with Human Preference Score v2.0 (HPSv2.0)~\citep{wu2023human} over their benchmark prompts.
 The HPS is a widely used standard benchmark that evaluates models' capability of generating images of 4 styles: Animation, concept art, Painting, and Photo.
 The score reflects the prompt following and the human preference strength of text-to-image models.
 We use the HPSv2's \footnote{\url{https://github.com/tgxs002/HPSv2}} default protocols for evaluations.
-Since our generators based on PixArt-$\alpha$ are trained with SAM-recaptioned datasets, we also evaluate the performances on 30K prompts from the SAM-recap dataset.

-\paragraph{Sample Prompts from COCO validation dataests.} In this paragraph, we propose some sample prompts from the COCO validation dataset that we use for calculating scores like Image Reward and the Aesthetic Scores.